Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: The map

-\item The choice $r=6$ with the increasing subsequence $(2,3,8)$ yields the pair $(\ui,\uj) = ((4,1,7,9,6,5),(1,3,4,7,8,9))$. \end{enumerate} The pair $(\ui,\uj)$ clearly depends on the chosen increasing subsequence of $w$.
-Notice that $\uj$ is necessairily increasing, and that is always the case. \end{example}
+\item The choice $r=6$ with the increasing subsequence $(238)$ yields the pair $(\ui,\uj) = ((4,1,7,9,6,5),(1,3,4,7,8,9))$. \end{enumerate} The pair $(\ui,\uj)$ clearly depends on the chosen increasing subsequence of $w$.
+Notice that $\uj$ is necessarily increasing, and that is always the case. \end{example}